 12. Are the common areas and amenities well maintained?12.
 Are the common areas and amenities well maintained?

 Do not overlook the building’s common areas, as these are essentially the home’s curb appeal.
 They should be well maintained and inspire a happy residency.
-When they are not well maintained, that signals a poorly managed building that may lack an adequate reserve fund.
+When they are not well maintained, a poorly managed building may lack an adequate reserve fund.
 As for the amenities, they should be both enticing and practical.
 Things like an on-site gym and children’s playroom can create the most value.
 But something like a pool can be expensive to maintain, which usually means yearly increases in maintenance and common charges.

 Final ThoughtsFinal Thoughts